SBillion/restaurant-api/README.md

 ## What next ?

- - Use docker to distribute easily with other developers
  - Add user and authentication to restrict usage of non readable endpoint
  - Add an API key system ?
  - Generate Swagger UI or ReDoc documentation using OpenAPI